 Blacklegged ticks are considerably smaller than the more common American dog tick (often called the wood tick), Dermacentor variabilis.
 Adults of the blacklegged ticks lack the white marking seen on the dorsum of adult dog ticks (Figure 3).
 Before feeding, blacklegged adult females are approximately 3-5 mm in length and red and dark brown in colour.
 The pre-adult stages (larvae and nymph) are much smaller and lighter in colour (Figure 4).
 All stages except adult males increase in size and change colour as they feed upon a host.
 For example, it is not uncommon for adult females to reach the size of a small grape and they typically go through a change in colour from whitish as they start feeding to dark gray to nearly black when fully fed (Figure 5).
 Larvae and nymphs also increase proportionally in size and go through a similar change in colour (Figure 6).

 When possible, ticks should be sent to provincial collaborators who will identify the tick and then forward only the blacklegged ticks to the Agency's National Microbiology Laboratory (NML).
-Staff at the NML will conduct diagnostic testing for the Lyme disease agent as well as several other disease-causing agents.
+Staff at the NML will conduct testing for the Lyme disease agent as well as several other disease-causing agents.
+It should be remembered that this tick testing program is designed specifically for surveillance to gain a better understanding of the distribution of blacklegged ticks and their associated pathogens.
+Tick testing has very limited practical use for clinical diagnostic purposes (i.e., to determine whether to treat or not) and there are established guidelines for prophylactic treatment of patients with documented exposure to blacklegged ticks (Wormser et al. 2006).
 For information on where to send tick specimens in your area, contact the NML through phone or email at:

 National Microbiology Laboratory